IIIF/api/source/presentation/4.0/model.md

 ### items
 {: #items}

-Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, or Containers within a Manifest.
-All of these situations are covered with a single property, `items`.
+The `items` property is an ordered list of resources that are contained within a parent resource.
+Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur, such as Collections or Manifests within a parent Collection, or Containers within a Manifest.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties.
 The items will be resources of different types, as described below.